-Please follow the method I recommend at the end of your session.
+Please follow the method we recommend at the end of your session.
 Every tattoo is different and requires a different way of caring.
-Following are the two different methods I recommend.
+Following are the two different methods we recommend.:

 This is the “standard” method and most common.
 I suggest this method for those with smaller tattoos, and those that have had good results with it in the past.
 Your new tattoo has been bandaged, and this should be removed after at least 1 hour (but no more than 4).
 It is very important that your new tattoo be protected from the sun and dirty enviroments, as it is a rather large open wound at this time.
 You should wait to remove the bandage until you can properly clean it with Dial anti-bacterial unscented soap.
 Wash it gently using your fingertips only.
 Rinse it well, and pat it dry, then allow it to air-dry for 5-10 mintues before applying any kind of ointment.
 I recommend Hustle Butter as it is made for tattoos and can be used all the way through the healing process and not clog your pours like products such as a&d or similar petroleum based product.
 Never use vaseline or neosporin on your new tattoo, these products are counter productive to the healing process.
 If you don’t have Hustle Butter handy you can use Aquaphor.